20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 Asymmetries in mammography represent a spectrum of morphological descriptors for a unilateral fibroglandular-density finding seen on one or more mammographic projections that do not meet criteria for a mass.
 The term refers to a density finding and should not be confused with asymmetry in breast...

-Atypical ductal hyperplasia (ADH) is a histologically borderline lesion that has some, but not all the features of ductal carcinoma in situ (DCIS).
-Sometimes the distinction between ADH and DCIS is simply based on the number of ducts involved.
+Atypical ductal hyperplasia is a histologically borderline lesion that has some, but not all, of the features of ductal carcinoma in situ.
+Sometimes the distinction between Atypical ductal hyperplasia and ductal carcinoma in situ are simply defined on the number of ducts involved.

 Atypical lobular hyperplasia (ALH) is a pre-malignant lesion of the breast which falls at the milder end of the spectrum of lobular neoplasia.
 It is therefore considered a part of borderline breast disease.